ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.9
+### Release 2.0.10

- - Fixed bug that did not allow ISO-8859-1 characters and caused a crash.
+ - Small fix to not create an empty element from a closed element when using locate().

+ - Fixed to keep objects from being garbages collected in Ruby 2.x.

 ## <a name="description">Description</a>